joshuakim314/bridge-robo-advisor/README.md

 - [ ] Polish README
     - [ ] Images: logo, product name screen shot
     - [ ] Getting Started, Usage, Roadmap, Acknowledgments
-    - [ ] LinkedIn for other project members

 See the [open issues](https://github.com/joshuakim314/bridge-robo-advisor/issues) for a full list of proposed features (and known issues).